grantwill74/notes-on-algorithm-design/slides/module_5/module_5.md

 Here are the nodes in the sub-tree, in order:
 `3, 4, 5, 6`

-Choose the median, round down.
+Choose the median index, round down.
 That's the new root.
 Do the same to the left and right.
 We get this new sub-tree: $3 \leftarrow 4 \rightarrow 5 \rightarrow 6$
 And this is inserted back into the whole tree:
 $1 \leftarrow 2 \rightarrow (3 \leftarrow 4 \rightarrow 5 \rightarrow 6)$